coderolls/coderolls-blog/_posts/java-interview-questions/core-java-interview-questions/2022-10-31-method-overloading-in-java.md

 In Java, there are two ways to overload the method.

-1. By changing number of arguments
+1. By changing the number of arguments
 2. By changing the data type of arguments

-## 1. By changing number of arguments
+## 1. By changing the number of arguments

 We can overload a method **by changing the number of arguments i.e parameters it receives**.